- April 24, 2017

 - Category: Uncategorized

-The first step to getting a liquor license in Florida is to understand the different types of permits and what they cover and offer.
+The first step to getting a liquor license in Florida is to understand the different Florida liquor license types and what they cover and offer.
 There are several types of liquor licenses and the one you need to apply for depends on the kind of business you have, the products you want to sell, and the manner of selling them.

-Types of Liquor Licenses for Dining and Drinking Establishments
+Types of Florida Liquor Licenses for Dining and Drinking Establishments

 For business owners or organizations that will be opening a new restaurant, bar, or club, here are the different types of permits you will need and the typical liquor license (Florida) price: